 Mr. Gray was selected to serve as a Director based on his extensive experience as an oil and gas business executive who has over 30 years of experience in the industry.
-He was elected to the Board upon mutual approval of the Company and SailingStone Capital Partners, LLC in accordance with the Voting and Nomination Support Agreement dated July 9, 2018.
 Mr. Gray has held leadership positions in public oil and gas companies, including as CEO, which provides him invaluable board skills and experience.
-Mr. Gray's background and experience led the Board to select and appoint Mr. Gray as a director in 2018 and for the Governance and Nominating Committee to nominate him for re-election to the Board.
+Mr. Gray's background and experience led the Board to originally select and appoint Mr. Gray as a Director of the Company and for the Governance and Nominating Committee to nominate him for re-election to the Board.